 Conditions & Treatments

-The Mischer Neuroscience Institute Stroke Center is the region's only on-site, 24/7 dedicated stroke team offering patients comprehensive treatment around the clock.
-Neurologists at the Stroke Center treat more than 2,000 stroke patients annually, who have early access, through leading-edge research, to potentially life-saving therapies unavailable elsewhere in the region.
+The Mischer Neuroscience Institute Stroke Center is the region's only on-site, 24/7 dedicated stroke team offering patients comprehensive stroke treatment around the clock.
+Neurologists at the center treat more than 2,000 stroke patients annually, who have early access, through leading-edge research, to potentially life-saving therapies unavailable elsewhere in the region.

 Patients also benefit from the institute's state-of-the-art brain imaging capabilities and Memorial Hermann's Level I trauma center.
 Our team also sees an equal number of patients in our offices, on an outpatient basis, to prevent first or recurrent stroke or to assist with stroke recovery.
 Our skilled multi-disciplinary team comprises neurologists, neuroradiologists, neurosurgeons, emergency physicians, nurses, physical and occupational therapists, dietitians, speech and language pathologists, psychologists and social workers.